Grain of Hope and Loaf of Neglect: Lebanon’s Renewed Bread Crisis

 In a pattern all too familiar in the cash-strapped country, as millions struggle to cope with compounding economic woes since late 2019, the government continues to respond with inadequate quick fixes to quell panic.
 First it was people’s savings at the bank, then it was fuel and medicine, and now it’s food.

-What’s more, Lebanon’s government could have prevented the country’s bread crisis.
-Instead, over the years, it has neglected warehouses and kept silos empty, cultivating a precarious situation in which any unexpected event could spiral into a crisis.
+What’s more, Lebanon’s successive governments could have prevented the country’s bread crisis.
+Instead, over the years, they have neglected local production and decentralized storage facilities, cultivating a precarious situation in which any unexpected event could spiral into a crisis.

 Lebanon’s Vulnerability to Food Shocks